 “When I became a Yankee in ’98,” Davis recalled a decade later, “the mentoring was done.
 Here I am in a professional organization, with a history of winning, with a tradition of winning and with quality players that, even though they were young, were establishing themselves as prime players.
 I wish that the Yankees years as a player had been a lot longer than just two years.
 I wish that it had been a five-, six-, seven-, 10-year period to really experience that.”

-Indeed, when stomach cancer sidelined Darryl Strawberry just ahead of the playoffs, Chili provided key hits and leadership.
-That October, after a big game against Cleveland, he remarked, “There are certain things I can’t do, certain pitches I can’t hit.
+Indeed, when colon cancer sidelined Darryl Strawberry just ahead of the playoffs, Chili provided key hits and leadership.
+That October, after a big game against Cleveland in the ALCS, he remarked, “There are certain things I can’t do, certain pitches I can’t hit.
 You stay away from them.
 You try to wait for pitches you can hit.
 The bat speed isn’t what it used to be.
 You make up for it by using your head, working counts, getting ahead in counts and getting pitches to hit and hitting them hard.”